-- 5. Penalties for late submission of assignments: Work submitted late without a supporting medical certificate will have one sub-grade deducted per day from that awarded (e.g. an essay graded a B-, but submitted two days late, will be awarded a C grade).
-If there are other circumstances which might be considered, they should be brought to the attention of the Year Manager and supported in writing. - 6.
-Feedback: In addition to a grade, you will be given written comments on all essays submitted.
-If you have any questions, make sure that you discuss these comments with your lecturer/TA before writing the next essay or practical report, so that you use the feedback to improve your writing.
-Lecturers' consultation times are posted on their office doors and are available on the departmental notice boards and website.
+- 5. Penalties for late submission of assignments: Work submitted late without an extension granted will have 3% deducted per calendar day from that awarded (e.g. an assignment graded 65%, but submitted two days late, will be awarded 59%; please note that weekends, bank holidays and days on which the University is closed are counted). - 6.
+Feedback: In addition to a grade, you will be given written comments on all assignments and practical reports submitted.
+If you have any questions, make sure that you discuss these comments with your lecturer/TA before writing the next assignment or practical report so that you can use the feedback to improve your writing.
+Lecturers' consultation times are posted on the departmental website.
 You can also contact individual lecturers by email to arrange appointments if necessary.